Hailagaz/react-random-quote/README.md

 # react-random-quote

-"Build a Random Quote Machine" project for "Front End Development Libraries" certification
+"Build a Random Quote Machine" project for "Front End Development Libraries" certification by @freeCodeCamp